Learning how to sit a reining stop is harder than it looks.

 My horse actually stopped better than he had in our lessons because I was focused on sending him forward instead of fussing with his face.

-from really asking my horse for speed, and I had a tendency to hunch forward and brace during the stop.
+Nerves had been holding me back from really asking my horse for speed, and I had a tendency to hunch forward and brace during the stop.

 The biggest benefit was the confidence boost I felt after practicing my sliding stops bridleless.